You are physically there.

 These systems make that possible.

-Your Parentpreneur Playbook gives you all eight systems that create structure when remote work destroys boundaries… including the exact tools that let you work 25 hours a week without missing family moments.
+The ParentPreneur Playbook gives you the eight systems that create structure when remote work destroys boundaries.

 Start fixing this today